 Drive from Dalhousie to Uda Walawe National Park – 140 km – 5 hours

-Udawalawe National Park is one of the best place in Sri Lanka to see elephants, wild buffalos, a myriad of birds and, if you are lucky, even some leopards.
+Udawalawe National Park is one of the best places in Sri Lanka to see elephants, wild buffalos, a myriad of birds, and if you are lucky, even some leopards.
 My favorite part of the park is around the reservoir; suddenly the view is endless and the blue sky and white clouds reflect in the water.
 Personally I prefer Udawalawe to Yala National Park, as the chance of seeing elephants is a lot higher, but both parks are worth a visit.